 In 1921 and 1924, the United States first implemented ethnicity-based quotas on immigration, which remained in place until the 1960s.
-The goal of these national origins quotas was to keep out low-skilled immigrants from Eastern and Southern Europe (ESE) and preserve the “Nordic” character of America’s population.
+The goal of these “Quota Acts” was to keep out low-skilled immigrants from Eastern and Southern Europe (ESE) and preserve the “Nordic” character of America’s population.
 This paper investigates whether such nationality-based immigration rules may have inadvertently discouraged highly skilled ESE scientists from moving to the United States.
-Using rich biographical data on more than 80,000 American scientists, we find that the quotas led to a substantial decline in the immigration of scientists, even though they had targeted unskilled workers.
+Using rich biographical data on more than 80,000 American scientists, we find that the quotas led to a substantial decline in the arrival of ESE scientists, even though they had targeted unskilled workers.
 To examine how this change affected American science and invention, we introduce a new method of linking scientists with their patents (exploiting information on a scientists’ age).
-To identify the pre-quota fields of ESE scientists, we apply methods from topic analysis (specifically, k-means clustering to identify the fields in which ESE-born immigrant scientists were active before the quotas, we show that the quotas led to a large and permanent decline in American invention.
-After 1924, American scientists produced around 60 percent fewer additional patents in the pre-quota fields of ESE scientists compared with other fields.
-This change persisted through World War II and into the 1960s.
+To identify the pre-quota fields of ESE scientists, we apply methods from topic analysis (specifically, k-means clustering) to the research topics of scientists.
+This analysis reveals that the quotas led to a large and permanent decline in American invention.
+Compared with other fields, American scientists produced around 60 percent fewer additional patents in the pre-quota fields of ESE scientists after the quotas.
+This decline in American invention persisted through World War II and into the 1960s.